 Stetson Opera Theatre presents two or three productions each year.
 The fall production - which includes minimal sets - is presented as a scenes program or chamber opera, is performed with piano, instrumental ensemble or chamber orchestra and is considered a training ground for the spring production.
 The fall production is typically performed in our recital hall or at a local venue.

 The spring production is a full production that utilizes sets, costumes and the Symphony Orchestra.
-We choose from standard operative repertoire and the production is presented in the original language, when appropriate.
+We choose from standard opera repertoire and the production is presented in the original language, when appropriate.
 Spring productions take place at the DeLand High School Theater - built in 2004.

-Stetson Opera Theatre's productions rely on the many talents of our students and they assist in various technical capacities.
+Stetson Opera Theatre's productions rely on the many talents of our students, and they assist in various technical capacities.
 Students take charge of key aspects of each production, including: scenic design, stage management, supertitles, lighting, scene direction and conducting.

 All students who would like to be considered for a role must audition.
 If you're a transfer student, you're encouraged to audition when you arrive in the fall semester.
 If you'd like to receive a role in the spring production, you must enroll in Opera Theatre in the fall.